|Average Salary||Avg. Hourly Wage|

 In marine wiring, considering wear and chafe is also important.

-Sometimes boats move violently and repetitively.
+Sometimes, boats move violently and repetitively.

-With constant bending and rubbing, the insulating coating on wires can chafe away and cause a short circuit.
+And with the constant bending and rubbing, the insulating coating on wires can chafe away and cause a short circuit.

 Repeated strain on connections can make them snap.